Summary

 Etiology

-- There is no identifiable cause, but are likely multifactorial
+- There is no identifiable cause but aphthous stomatitis is likely multifactorial.

 - Often triggered by minimal trauma (e.g., biting the tongue)